blbadger/blbadger.github.io/julia-sets.md

 ```

-To find the number of iterations until divergence of each point in our array of complex numbers, we can simply loop through the array 'z_array' such that each point in the array is
+To find the number of iterations until divergence of each point in our array of complex numbers, we can simply loop through the array `z_array` such that each point in the array is

 ```python
   for h in range(h_range):